voltterra/wrappy-crappy/README.md

 The output of this process is a tree-like structure stored in yaml.
 It will be later used to generate the target CLI help pages on the fly in supported formats.

+- Target Formats include(not all of them are available):
+  - Tree of command groups with subcommands; args details as Typescript Interface
+  - TODO: Tree of command groups with subcommands; args details as Python Interface
+  - TODO: Original + discovery and security constrains
+  - TODO: JSON + discovery and security constrains

+> Reminder: My original thought was "There are 3 help page formats supported: original (keep everything, remove disabled tools), json (take whatever is possible, represent it as json, remove disabled tools), tree, tree + typescript, tree + python"

+### Walk through

 Example after "discovery" (available at `examples/crpy_mock_devops/devops-tool`):

 ```yaml